morucci/repoxplorer/README.md

 ## Installation

-The installation process described here is for CentOS 7 only.
+The installation process described here is for **CentOS 7 only**.

 ### ElasticSearch

 repoXplorer relies on ElasticSearch.
-Below is the installation steps for ElasticSearch 2.x:
+Below are the installation steps for ElasticSearch 2.x:

 ```Shell